Anna Lakomy caught the acting bug in the fourth grade when she was picked to play Pocahontas in the school play.

 She went to the LaGuardia Performing Arts High in Manhattan, a specialized public school made famous by the “Fame” movie and TV show.

-Now a 25-year-old college graduate who lives in both Shelton and Brooklyn, N.Y., Lakomy is about to release her first short film as a director and producer.
+Now a college graduate who lives in both Shelton and Brooklyn, N.Y., Lakomy is about to release her first short film as a director and producer.
 She also stars in the film.

 “Brave Little Soldier” focuses on the issues of U.S. women not being allowed to fight in combat and sexual violence in the military.
 The film — expected to be about 30 minutes in length — should be ready for the film festival circuit this spring.
 She’s been finalizing the music and special effects.